cpapasavvas/Entrainment2019/README.md

 The solverODEreduc function calls the modelFunqVarInput which describes the model.

-The freq_analys function is called after the simulation for the spectral analysis on the generated signal.
+The freq_analys function is called after the simulation for the spectral analysis of the generated signal.